IsaacSchemm/Pandacap/README.md

 Demo: https://pandacap-demo-gsasaqfrfqffa6b4.eastus-01.azurewebsites.net/

-A single-user art gallery and feed reader with ActivityPub support.
+A single-user hobby project that combines a public art gallery (+ blog) and a private feed reader, with crossposting and ActivityPub S2S support.

-Note: This project is just a hobby of mine.
-It doesn't have a stable feature set, functionality may get added or removed without notice, and I'm not able to provide any support for it.

 ## Design Philosophy

-1. Pandacap should present itself to visitors as a personal website, not a social media platform.
+1. Pandacap is a gallery/blog application, not a social media platform, so a Pandacap instance should be branded with the admin's username, not the name of the application.
-2. Pandacap should not show any content to logged-out users that was not either created or bookmarked by the admin.
+2. Pandacap should not show any content to logged-out users that was not either created or put there by the admin.
-3. Pandacap should keep shares separate from original content, and keep image content separate from text.
+3. Pandacap's feed reader should keep shares separate from original content, and keep image content separate from text.
-4. No page on Pandacap should have infinite content; pages should have a maximum length and present a "next page" button when appropriate.
-5. Pandacap should use an inbox paradigm for incoming content: posts should be added to the inbox when they arrive, and manually removed by the admin after they've read them.
+4. Pandacap should use an inbox paradigm for incoming content: posts should be added to the inbox when they arrive, and manually removed by the admin after they've read them.
+5. No page on Pandacap should have infinite scroll by default; pages should have a maximum length and present a "next page" button when appropriate.
-6. Pandacap should be deployable to Microsoft Azure in such a way as to minimize idle costs (at the expense of performance and scalability, if necessary).
+6. Pandacap should be deployable to Microsoft Azure in such a way as to minimize idle costs (at the expense of both performance and scalability, if necessary).

 ## Screenshots